MyLA Instructor Guide

 1. In your Canvas course, click My Learning Analytics in the Canvas Navigation.

-• If you do not see this option, please follow the steps in the accordion above for setting up your course.
+• If you do not see this option, please follow the steps in the accordion section above for setting up your course.

 2. Click the checkbox next to "Enabled" or Disabled" to change the status of each visualization: